e13v3n-0xb/DVWA/High/XSS (Reflected)/README.md

     2. Input the above payload in the input field.

-    3. it will alert a '1' popup.
+    3. It will alert a '1' popup.

 **POC :**